 Boy Deo surmised that the two kids he was talking to were the breadwinners for the family.
 He tapped the shoulder of the older brother, and whispered to his ears something like “Ok, good luck.
 Work hard and take good care of your mother and brothers.”

 If the kids were disappointed that Boy Deo gave them nothing, it did not show in their faces.
 On the contrary, they looked pleased.
 It must have been the first time a stranger had talked to them the way Boy Deo did, and they appreciated it.

-Boy Deo went straight to Town Fiesta, thinking Teresa has gone ahead of him.
-At Town Fiesta, he looked for Teresa but couldn’t find her there.
+Boy Deo went straight to Jollifoods, thinking Teresa has gone ahead of him.
+At Jollifoods, he looked for Teresa but couldn’t find her there.
 She slipped to buy something for the toddlers while Boy Deo was interviewing them.
 Boy Deo did not see her giving grocery items and some cash to the kids.
-Then she walked up to find Boy Deo waiting for her at Town Fiesta.
+Then she walked up to find Boy Deo waiting for her at Jollifoods.